danielczestki/cms-1/readme.md

 	npm install

+Also, we need to `npm install` from the root of your app, so `cd` to the root of your app and run `npm install` there also.

 ### Edit the root `composer.json`

 Now you need to make a few changes to the root `composer.json` file. **NOT** the one you just cloned, the root of your Laravel project created by your Laravel install.